howisjames/howisjt-com/content/posts/pi-zero-cam.md

 #### Code for Nighttime

 This partial example of code sets the camera to focus on infinity, bumps up sharpness, defines a shutter speed, increases gain, and flushes image data to disk immediately.
+This is based on code used by subscriber "jbeale" in the Raspberry Pi forum.

 	out = os.system("/usr/bin/libcamera-still --autofocus-range full --denoise off --sharpness 1.75
 	--shutter 10000000 --gain 2 --awbgains 2.2,2.3 --immediate -o /home/admin/shared/"+date+"_"+time+".jpg >>